wrtnio/connectors/docs/ERD.md

     > Meaning of the name of the external service
     >
     > For example, google_docs, notion
+  - `uid`: Unique ID of this exported document
   - `url`: URL path to the reference
   - `created_at`: The date and time the record was created.
   - `deleted_at`: Date and time of article deletion.